 About the authors

 This sort of research is easy to perform and could make a science project for schools, undergraduates etc. We’ve written a how to guide here.
-If you want advice on how to set anything up, you can contact us via the form aobve.
+If you want advice on how to set anything up, you can contact us via the form above.
 Similarly, if you would like us to visit your school or other group setting you can contact us via the form.

 * SPF30 moisturiser Olay Regenerist advanced anti-ageing.
 SPF30 sunscreen Soltan Sensitive hypoallergenic suncare lotion.
 Note; we have no association with either of these companies or products and do not specifically endorse these or any other formulations!
 I include the details here for completeness.

 **Our light sources were UV-A emitting LEDs.
 Note that UV-A does cause a small amount of skin damage, however, the most damaging aspect of sunlight is the shorter wavelength UV-B light.
-We didn’t want to damage our participants and so checked to see exactly what was given off – based on our readings, we calculate the exposure of our participants to be the UV-A equivalent of being outdoors in the UK on a sunny day for less than 1 min.
+We didn’t want to damage our participants and so checked to see exactly what was given off from these lights before we started- based on our readings, we calculate the exposure of our participants to be the UV-A equivalent of being outdoors in the UK on a sunny day for less than 1 min.
 Our light source is actually the sort of thing you might see in a nightclub!
 You can buy the lighting rigs we used from amazon KAM-UV bar – we used two in our set up, vertically mounted on photography tripods (image above).

 ***The camera we used was a conventional Canon DSLR (this is an amazon affiliate link but we actually used a relatively old second hand camera) equipped with a 60mm EF-S macro lens (we used f3.5, shutter speed 0.8s, you are working with quite low light from the LEDs!).
 The camera was modified to only see UV by lifepixel who replaced the internal hot mirror with a UV band pass filter.
 Conversion currently costs $475 dollars.